kapow-games/documentation/source/includes/_client-api.md

   }
 });
 ```
 Displays the native overlay to select and add a player to the active room.
-Will return the updated `Room` in the success callback.
+Will return the updated [room](#room) in the success callback.

 ## Rematch
 ```javascript